My Star Employee Is Moonlighting For Someone Else, Is That Legal?

 - They cannot work for a competitor, cannot poach clients and/or employees and cannot take your confidential information

 You may also be able to seek damages for any loss of business and breach of contract.
-(NB you also need a clause in the employment contract and/or handbook which gives you rights to monitor emails and communication as in Jack’s example above.)
+(NB, you also need a clause in the employment contract and handbook which gives you rights to monitor emails and communication as in Jack’s example above.)

-In this situation you would need to rely on implied terms.
-Employees have a duty of good faith to their employer which is implied in the employment contract.
+In this situation, you would need to rely on implied terms.
+Employees have a duty of good faith to their employer, which is implied in the employment contract.